Pashupatinath Temple: Deity

-The sacro sanctum, or the main idol, is a stone Mukhalinga with a silver yoni base bound with a silver serpent.
+The sacro sanctum, or the main idol, is a stone Mukhalinga with a silver snānadroṇī base bound with a silver serpent.
 It is one metre high and has faces in four directions, which represent various aspects of Shiva; Sadyojata (also known as Barun), Vamadeva (also known as Ardhanareshwara), Tatpurusha, Aghora, and Ishana (imaginative).
 Each face has tiny protruding hands holding rudraksha mala in the right hand and a kamandalu in the other.
 Unlike other Shiva lingams in India and Nepal, this lingam is always dressed in its golden vastram except during abhisheka, so pouring milk and Ganga Jal is only possible during the ritual through the main priests.

 Priests

 Only four priests can touch the idol.
 Daily rituals of Pashupatinath are carried out by two groups of priests: the Bhatta and the Rajbhandari.
-Bhatta perform the daily ritual and can touch the lingam, whereas Bhandaris are helpers and temple caretakers who are not qualified to perform puja rituals or to touch the deity.
+Bhatta perform the daily ritual and can touch the lingam, whereas Rajbhandaris are helpers and temple caretakers who are not qualified to perform puja rituals or to touch the deity.

 Bhatta

-Bhatta are highly educated Vedic Dravida Brahmin scholars from Karnataka.
+Bhatta are highly educated Vedic Karnataka Brahmin scholars from Karnataka.
 Unlike other Hindu temples, the priesthood of Pashupatinath is not hereditary.
-Priests are selected from a group of scholars educated by Shri Shankaracharya Dakshinamnaya Peeth Sringeri on Rig Vedic recitation, initiated in Pashupata Yoga, Shiva Āgama and learned recitation of Samaveda from Haridwar.
-After qualifying and fulfilling all those criteria they are selected for priesthood by Raj Guru of Pashupatinath Temple undergoing strict examination on Vedas and Shiva Agamas.
+Priests are selected from a group of scholars.
 The chosen priest is sent to Kathmandu to perform puja and daily worship of Pashupatinath.

-The current Bhatt priests of the temple are:
+The current Bhatta priests of the temple are: